Breast LiftSalt Lake City & Park City

 Will I be able to breastfeed after a breast lift?

 Dr. Saltz is able to maintain the ability to breastfeed in most cases.
-However, this does depend on the type of surgical procedure he performs, whether or not you were able to breastfeed before your breast lift, and the specific anatomy of the your breasts.
-It is best to postpone your breast lift IF you are planning on having additional children, as the changing size of your breasts during pregnancy and breastfeeding will negate most of the results from your breast lift.
+However, this does depend on the type of surgical procedure he performs, whether or not you were able to breastfeed before your breast lift, and specific anatomy of the your breasts.
+It is best to postpone your breast lift if you are planning on having additional children, as the changing size of your breasts during pregnancy and breastfeeding will negate most of the results from your breast lift.
 Be sure to discuss the possibility of future pregnancies with Dr. Saltz during your consultation.

 View the procedure pages below to learn more about the related breast surgeries Dr. Saltz performs in Salt Lake City and Park City, UT.